mrwhalen22/Orca/README.md

 # Orca
 Orca Game Engine

 This is my recreation of Yan Chernikov AKA TheCherno's game engine Hazel.
-It is following his ongoing Youtube series.
+It is following his ongoing Youtube series with a few tweaks here and there to appease my curiosity.
 The goal is a full-fledged game engine API similar to Unity or Unreal, obviously with less functionality.

 The Hazel game engine from The Cherno's Game Engine series on Youtube: